 4. Establish Routine Maintenance Schedules

 Check the condition of your machines and equipment regularly.
-Equipment damage or failures lead to unplanned downtime in the production process and other activities on the shop floor, which then cause order fulfillment delays.
+Equipment damage or failures lead to unplanned downtime in the production process and other activities on the shop floor, which then cause order fulfilment delays.
 Furthermore, you will end up spending more on new machines and equipment.
 Therefore, it’s important to schedule regular preventive maintenance.

 5. Leverage Automation for Your Business